Original post written in 2019; updated March 2026

 3. A game of airport Tetris is unfolding

-As the greater Seattle and Puget Sound region has grown, SEA has become the eighth busiest airport in the country.
-Our airport is a hub for two top U.S.-based carriers — Alaska Airlines and Delta Air Lines — and in total we see around 1,300 daily aircraft departures and arrivals (or operations).
-As airlines increase the number of flights, the airport works to support swift movement between runway and gate despite our smaller footprint compared to other similarly busy airports.
-In addition, the gate location and the direction the wind is blowing also determine which side of the airport planes are departing and landing.
+As the greater Seattle and Puget Sound region has grown, SEA has become the 11th busiest airport in the country.
+Our airport is a hub for two top U.S.-based carriers — Alaska Airlines and Delta Air Lines — and in total we see around 1,300-1,500 daily aircraft departures and arrivals (or operations).
+The airport works to support swift movement of all scheduled aircraft between runway and gate despite our smaller footprint.
+In addition, the gate location and the direction the wind is blowing also determine which side of the airport planes are departing and landing, meaning you may spend some extra time taxiing to your airline’s gate area.

 4. Fair weather conditions prevail

 We know that you’re ready to be off the plane and relaxing at your final destination.
-So, rest assured that the airport and our airline partners are doing everything we can to speed your flight.
-It’s also why we’ve started ground boarding to reduce wait times on the ground and have $3.7 billion in active projects that will improve your airport experience and increase airport capacity.
+So, rest assured that the airport and our airline partners are doing everything we can to speed along your journey.
+It’s also why we’ve started ground boarding to reduce wait times on the ground and are modernizing SEA to improve your airport experience and meet current and forecast traveler demand.